Vldmr314/GoGreen/README.md

 ## Description
 The project implements a number of design patterns such as Factory method, Facade, Singleton, Commande, and Memento in the context of a plant shop.
-During the development process, we encountered

 ## Manual Installation